-This online interactive tool will enable universities and employers to identify centres of activity for different languages by identifying hotspots and gaps in language provision.
+This online interactive tool enables universities and employers to identify centres of activity for different languages by identifying hotspots and gaps in language provision.

 With the support of universities, the map will be regularly updated to build a more accurate picture of the provision of Arabic, and if the pilot is successful, similar maps will be developed for other languages.

 We hope that you will find this interactive map useful.

 You can also read the report on this pilot project.

 Professor Nigel Vincent FBA, chair of the Project Steering Group.